Get

 Image Credit: Viacheslav Lopatin, Shutterstock

 Our pets have a core area within the home as part of their territory.
 That’s where your kitty feels safest.
 The perimeter of this space marks their territorial boundaries.
 Intact animals will scent mark it to alert other would-be interlopers that it’s occupied.
 It’s adaptive behavior since it reduces the risk of conflict and supports survival.
-That’s one reason for your cat’s keen sense of smell that exceeds humans.
+Along with this cats have a keen sense of smell that exceeds humans, and a Jacobson organ that helps detect chemical messages left around by other cats.

 With all this in mind, instinct kicks in when you try to introduce another cat into your household.
 Your current pet may not view the animal as another friend but as a competitor, hence the hissing and growling that follows.
 Remember that it’s all about survival for cats.
 Felines haven’t had much evolutionary pressure to change these instincts, even if they seem odd or unacceptable.
 It’s their wild side taking the stage.